qri-io/rfcs/text/0012-CLI-commands.md

 - CBOR (Concise Binary Object Representation)

-Once you’ve added data, you can use the export command to pull the data out of qri, change the data outside of qri, and use the save command to record those changes to qri.
+Once you’ve added data, you can use the export command to pull the data out of Qri, change the data outside of Qri, and use the save command to record those changes to Qri.

+Datasets added to Qri using `new` are published to the registry by default.
+Use the `--no-publish` flag to not publish this dataset to the registry.
+For more information on the registry and why it's important check out the [registry section](#qri_registry).

 ```
 qri new [flags]